mobile rock-collecting companion for the novice geologist

 how might I leverage the affordances of a traditional field guide and the affordances of a mobile phone to help someone classify a rock?

-This exercise in UI design asked me to translate an analog tool into a mobile application.
-I chose to design a field guide.
+This 2-week exercise exercise in UI design asked me to translate a traditionally-analog tool into a mobile application.
+I chose to design a field guide for classifying rock specimens.

 Ah yes, the task analysis.
 I’m getting excited just thinking about it - this is one of my favorite parts of any UI project.